School Nutrition Dietary Assessment Study IV (SNDA IV)

-Mathematica's SNDA-IV study is examining the nutritional quality of meals and snacks offered and served to children in the NSLP and SBP.
-The study is also assessing other issues related to school food environments and meal service operations, including policies about and availability of competitive foods (foods offered outside the school meal programs), school wellness policies, and food safety.
+Mathematica's SNDA-IV study examined the nutritional quality of meals and snacks offered and served to children in the NSLP and SBP.
+The study also assessed other issues related to school food environments and meal service operations, including policies about and availability of competitive foods (foods offered outside the school meal programs), school wellness policies, and food safety.

-Data are being collected between January and June 2010 from nationally representative samples of approximately 600 school food authorities and 900 schools primarily through mail and web-based surveys.
-Extensive telephone-based technical assistance is provided to school food service managers, who provide detailed data about foods offered and served in breakfasts, lunches, and afterschool snacks for a specific school week.
+Data were collected between January and June 2010 from nationally representative samples of approximately 600 school food authorities and 900 schools primarily through mail and web-based surveys.
+Extensive telephone-based technical assistance was provided to school food service managers, who provided detailed data about foods offered and served in breakfasts, lunches, and afterschool snacks for a specific school week.

-We are also using data from the previous SNDA study, which Mathematica conducted, to identify characteristics of school meals and school meal environments that are associated with the nutritional quality of meals served and consumed.
-Our predictive models will estimate the likely impact of changes in policy or practice on the nutritional quality of meals served and consumed, levels of student participation, and program costs.
+We also used data from the previous SNDA study, which Mathematica conducted, to identify characteristics of school meals and school meal environments that are associated with the nutritional quality of meals served and consumed.
+Our predictive models estimated the likely impact of changes in policy or practice on the nutritional quality of meals served and consumed, levels of student participation, and program costs.